TabbycatDebate/tabbycat/docs/features/standings-rules.rst

 criteria; it isn't currently possible to release them individually.

 Criteria that apply only to substantive or only to reply speeches are aggregated over just those speeches, matching how they're scored on the ballot.
+A tab for a reply-only criterion also uses the **replies missable for standings eligibility** setting rather than its substantive equivalent, since a reply speaker's substantive speech count doesn't say anything about the replies they gave.

 Motion balance